KittyMac/SOPedia/Sources/SOPedia/Pamphlet/private/SOPedia/en.json/race_short_repulsive.md

 This race is untrusting and generally not pleasing to be around.
-Recruiting and maintaining spies is more expensive, and they suffer a -20% penality to offensive spying.
+Your trade/research/tribute pacts are 10% less effective, your per turn cost for leaders is increased by 20% and the value offered for scraping ships/building is reduced by 20%.